Opal-teaching/messaging-app/README.md

 ## Hello World the Opal Way

-After this mini-tutorial you should have an idea of what the config files do in our Angular application and how you'd go about creating each of them.
+After this mini-tutorial you should have an idea of what the config files do in our Angular application, how you'd go about creating each of them and lastly your first web app, i.e. Hello World the opal front-end way :)

 ### Instructions